Feral Tribune: Beginnings

-The paper's name is likely a play on Herald Tribune.
-"Feral", in Dalmatian dialect, represents a petroleum or gas lamp, typically used on night fishing excursions.
-Dalmatian culture has a very intimate connection to the sea, and the term Feral is often used as the name of local sport clubs or performing groups.
-While the term "feral" typically refers to qualities associated with a wild or undomesticated animal in English, it is unlikely that the Croatian-speaking editors chose the title Feral for its meaning in English.
-On the other hand, it is quite possible that the editorial office enjoyed the double entendre that it elicited among foreign observers, giving the newspaper title an aura of its editorial independence and unwillingness to be tamed by political pressure.

 Feral was conceived in 1984 by a trio of young journalists Viktor Ivančić, Predrag Lucić, and Boris Dežulović.
 The trio named itself by combining letters in their names to form "Viva Ludež", their neologism for goofy madness.
 Their works initially appeared in the weekly humour supplement of Nedjeljna Dalmacija in 1988.
 After a month, Feral was banned after it ran a satirical piece ridiculing then Serbian president Slobodan Milošević's nationalist and anti-establishment protests.
 The publication then moved to Split's daily newspaper, Slobodna Dalmacija.
 In 1993, when Miroslav Kutle, a businessman with close ties to the governing Croatian Democratic Union (HDZ) bought Slobodna Dalmacija, the weekly split off to form its own independent publication.
 On 1 June 1993, the publication launched its first independent issue with the headline "Ante Pavelić Found Alive", ironically suggesting that his political spirit was alive in Croatian life.